ahujatejas06/adanet_ipr_changes/readme.md

-# Enhanced ADA-Net with Semi-Supervised Learning
+# Proposed Changes in Semi-Supervised Learning by Augmented Distribution Alignment

 This repository contains updates to ADA-Net incorporating semi-supervised learning techniques aimed at improving model performance.
 Key changes involve an adaptive sample selection strategy and CNN optimization for improved efficiency and accuracy.
-To explore the summary of changes performed and results achieved, open the `POC_Adanet.pdf` file in the repo.
+To explore the summary of changes performed and results achieved, open the `POC_and_results.pdf` file in the repo.

 ## Updates Overview